lokkitbabu/Modular-Autonomous-Logistics-Nodes/MALN-whitepaper.md

 ## 1. Introduction

 Conventional military logistics relies on centralized supply chains, vulnerable convoys, and human-in-the-loop delivery.
-The Ukraine war, Indo-Pacific theater planning, and emerging distributed lethality doctrines highlight a need for highly adaptable, field-repairable, and autonomous logistics infrastructure that can operate in degraded or disconnected environments[1][2].
+The Ukraine war, Indo-Pacific theater planning, and emerging distributed lethality doctrines highlight a need for highly adaptable, field-repairable, and autonomous logistics infrastructure that can operate in degraded or disconnected environments.

 MALN addresses this with a deliberately bifurcated system design: